 So if you want to know how to hitchhike like a pro, then here are the tips I learned when I made my way across Australia and then later western Europe.

 Thanks for visiting Lifelong Vagabonds!
 By viewing our ads you're helping us share more free travel attractions from around the world!

-1. Stand on the Right Side of the Road
+1. Stand at the Right Side of the Road

 4. Mimic the Driver

-And no I don’t mean that annoying kids thing we all pulled to irritate our siblings or parents or friends or whoever.
-I mean, if they don’t want to talk, then don’t try to force a conversation.
+And no I don’t mean that thing we all did to annoy our siblings as kids.
+I mean, if a driver doesn't want to talk, then don’t try to force a conversation.
 If they do (which most will), then great, but if not just sit there in silence.
-It’s awkward, yeah, but not nearly as much as annoying your ride can be.
-Oh, and be prepared to answer the same questions over and over again and for a few ‘what if I was a murderer?’ scenarios (especially the latter when in Australia; they have my kind of humour).
+It’s awkward, yeah, but not nearly as much as annoying your ride can be, especially when they finally get annoyed and drop you in the middle of nowhere.
+That's never happened to me personally, but I've heard of stories about those hitchhiking on boats.

 5. Text ‘Your Cop Dad’ or ‘Worry-wort Mother’ a Description of the Driver

 This can actually be a friend or whoever, but potential killers or rapists will be less likely to act if they know they have a higher chance of being caught.
 Now, given that this blatant show of mistrust can be taken as an insult and make the ride really awkward, I always use the ‘my mother’s a real worry-wort and if I don’t do this, she’ll call every police station in the area and maybe even the national guard or whatever that country’s homeland army is’ excuse.
 Most drivers will give an understanding nod or laugh and that’s that.